eloualiche/Prototypes.jl/README.md

 ### Winsorize data

-There was no standard function to winsorize data in julia, so I implemented one.
 This is fairly standard and I offer options to specify probabilities or cutpoints; moreover you can replace the values that are winsorized with a missing, the cutpoints, or some specific values.

-The test suite has a large set of all the different examples, but you can start using it like this:
+There is a [`winsor`](https://juliastats.org/StatsBase.jl/stable/robust/#StatsBase.winsor) function in StatsBase.jl but I think it's a little less full-featured.

+See the doc for [examples](https://eloualiche.github.io/Prototypes.jl/dev/man/winsor_guide)
 ```julia
 df = DataFrame(PalmerPenguins.load())
 winsorize(df.flipper_length_mm, probs=(0.05, 0.95)) # skipmissing by default